 acts 9:26-31; 1 john 3:18-24; john 15:1-8

-in three ways: by gathering together in his name; by listening to his word; by sharing his body and blood. and that’s what we do every time we celebrate the eucharist! the principal way of remaining in JESUS is through the eucharistic celebration.
+in three ways: by gathering in his name; by listening to his word; by sharing his body and blood. and that’s what we do every time we celebrate the eucharist! the principal way of remaining in jesus is through the eucharist.

-«those who keep his commandments remain in him, and he in them» (second reading). and his commandment is that we love one another in deed… the way barnabas loved the recently converted paul (first reading). when the disciples found it difficult to accept this former persecutor of christians, barnabas «took charge of him.»
+«those who keep his commandments remain in him, and he in them» (second reading). his commandment is that we love one another… the way barnabas loved the recently converted paul (first reading) and «took charge of him» when the other disciples found it difficult to accept this former persecutor of christians.

 remaining in jesus also necessitates pruning! the FATHER tends the vines; he also prunes them so that they grow to their potential. he prunes everything that resists life, everything that drains our energy and prevents us from becoming who we are called to be.